 Backpacking around Australia and New Zealand is very popular with young people from all over the world.
 It is a cheaper way of seeing these countries and lets them connect with different cultures and people, which is what most backpackers want to do.

 More backpackers are now travelling to Europe as well, and not always to the big cities such as London, Paris, and Rome.
-Backpackers tend to want to see life as it is for the locals, and places like Bulgaria, Croatia, Poland, and Albania have all become destinations they are venturing to.
+Backpackers tend to want to see life as it is for the locals, and places like Bulgaria, Croatia, Poland, and Albania have all become destinations they are venturing to; they often look for Bed and Breakfast Romantic Getaway Packages.
 While deals like Capital Resorts Group are not available, there is still so much that can be seen and done.

 Visiting Bansko In Bulgaria

 Although backpacking is usually associated with sunny climates, backpackers that visit Bansko in the winter months can take advantage of the Bansko Ski Resort.
 With 35% of the ski slopes being for beginners, even those who have never skied before can enjoy the experience.
 There are also opportunities for snowboarders and skiers to indulge in some freestyling and night riding.